itsvytal/firm/README.md

 The Firm CLI is available to download via Github Releases.
 Install scripts are provided for desktop platforms to make that process easy.

 ### Linux and macOS
+Run the following command to download and run the install script:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/42futures/firm/main/install.sh | sudo bash
 ```